openshift-instruqt/instruqt/README.md

 #### OpenShift track with Fedora sidecar example

 This creates an example track using CRC 4.9 VM and a sidecar Fedora container using `root` user where to install packages/dependencies.
-The container can be connected to the CRC VM with the oc CLI as in th example:
+The container can be connected to the CRC VM with the oc CLI as in [this example](https://github.com/openshift-instruqt/instruqt/tree/master/examples/openshift-example-track-with-fedora-sidecar):

 ```
 instruqt track create --from openshift/openshift-example-track-with-fedora-sidecar --title "My First OpenShift Track with Fedora Sidecar"